-21 In addition to pointing us to Parks, Brown also analogizes his case to American Dairy Queen Corp. v.
+27 In addition to pointing us to Parks, Brown also analogizes his case to American Dairy Queen Corp. v.
 New Line Productions, Inc., 35 F.Supp.2d 727 (D.Minn.1998), in which the defendant admitted in its briefing that it did not intend its "Dairy Queens" title to refer to plaintiff American Dairy Queen Corporation.
-Based on this admission, the district court found that the defendant could express its ideas in other ways, and thus that on balance the risk of consumer confusion and trademark dilution outweighed the public interest in free expression.
-Id. at 734-35.
-As explained in our discussion of Parks, this analogy is inapt because there is no similar explicit denial of relevance in this case, and because we presume the truth of Brown's allegations that EA has used his likeness.
-American Dairy Queen also was not a case involving application of the Rogers test.
+Based on this admission, the district court found that the defendant could express

-that the lyrics of Outkast's song may very well have nothing to do with Rosa Parks or the civil rights movement-made that concern much more realistic in that case than in this one.
+[14] One of the Sixth Circuit's animating concerns in Parks was that a celebrity's name could be "appropriated solely because of the vastly increased marketing power of a product bearing the name of [the celebrity]."
+329 F.3d at 454.
+This is a legitimate concern, but the facts in Parks-specifically, the court's determination that the lyrics of Outkast's song may very well have nothing to do with Rosa Parks or the civil rights movement-made that concern much more realistic in that case than in this one.
 EA did not produce a game called Jim Brown Presents Pinball with no relation to Jim Brown or football beyond the title; it produced a football game featuring likenesses of thousands of current and former NFL players, including Brown.
 Comparing this case to Parks does not further Brown's cause.